St. Louis Cultural Sites

 St. Louis Black Repertory Company

-DESCRIPTION: Founded 1976 by artistic director and producer Ronald Himes; during the 1980’s, the company began hiring guest actors, directors, designers and choreographers locally and nationally, they also began presenting regional dance companies and a musical film series.
+DESCRIPTION: Founded in 1976 by artistic director and producer Ronald Himes; during the 1980s, the company began hiring guest actors, directors, designers, and choreographers locally and nationally, they also began presenting regional dance companies and a musical film series.
 By 1986, the company became the only African-American theatre in the Midwest to operate under a contract with the Actor’s Equity Association, guaranteeing union wages to its actors and stage managers.
-Later, the Black Rep narrowed its focus to only African-American live theater.
+Later, the Black Rep narrowed its focus to only African American live theater.
 It blossomed into one of the nation’s premier professional black theater companies.
-Their season runs from January-June in the renovated 500 seat Grandel Theatre with seating that nearly surrounds the stage.
+Their season runs from January-June in the renovated 500-seat Grandel Theatre with seating that nearly surrounds the stage.

 BOX OFFICE: Mon-Fri 9a-6p, Sat 9a-Noon